“Araminth’s the priority!”

 “Then only essential personnel on the Unsinkable III.
 The rest are to accompany Vomarian and Westwind to rescue Araminth,” My‑re replied.

 Vomarian approached and shook his head in doubt.
-“I think this is the worse idea that’s come out of your mouth.
+“I think this is the worst idea that’s come out of your mouth.
 I loathe the idea of splitting up.
 However, there’s sound logic behind it.
 So, it looks like you’ll be captain of the ship while I’m gone.”

 “Oh, no, Havelock can be captain,” My‑re replied.